Fascinating insides: gut microbiota composition

-Just like its human host, the gut microbiota composition is affected by age, health state or medication use.
+Like its human host, the gut microbiota composition is affected by age, health state or medication use.
 Many other factors may also dictate the microbial make-up and performance such as exercise, sleeping patterns, smoking, hygiene practices and, of course, diet.

-Interestingly, the gut microbiota composition is also linked to different mental states, such as stress, depression, anxiety or fear, and serious mental disorders, such as schizophrenia and bipolar disorder.
+The gut microbiota composition is also linked to different mental states, such as stress, depression, anxiety or fear, and serious mental disorders, such as schizophrenia and bipolar disorder.